Madhava and Declan, invents of the Low-Cost Portable Water Filtration System

 You have the chance to win cash prizes and the opportunity to represent your school and Kansas City at the national and global competitions.
-This year we expect to award up to $15,000 in scholarships and cash prizes!
+At KCIC 2022, prizes included over $13,000 in scholarships and cash prizes.
 Award opportunities include:

 - Best of Show

 - 1st, 2nd, and 3rd place in each grade category